Ivory Coast exiles set up strategic command in Ghana - U.N. panel

 | UNITED NATIONS

-"They (Ivorian exiles) have established a strategic command in Ghana," it said, adding that their goal was to "destabilize" the government in Ivory Coast and return to power.
+"They (Ivorian exiles) have established a strategic command in Ghana," it said, adding that the exiles' goal was to "destabilize" the government in Ivory Coast and return to power.

 The group plans to discuss its report with members of the U.N.
 Security Council's Ivory Coast sanctions committee on Friday, U.N. diplomats said.